jupyterlab-contrib/jupyterlab_toastify/README.md

 });

 // Default call using `toast` function
-// This is the only helper function taking two arguments: content and options.
 // See https://github.com/fkhadra/react-toastify#usage
 INotification.notify("Default");
 ```

-To close a notification, click on it.
+To close a notification, click on the close button.

 ## Prerequisites